Skip to main content

 Extra-long 24-foot cable reaches any parking position

-The Lectron V-Box 48A is our top pick for good reason: it delivers 48 amps of charging power — the maximum most EVs can accept on Level 2 — for under $400.
+The Lectron V-Box 48A is our top pick for good reason: it delivers 48 amps of charging power — the maximum most EVs can accept on Level 2 — for just $304.
 That translates to roughly 37 miles of range per hour for most electric vehicles, enough to fully charge a depleted Tesla Model 3 Long Range in about 8 hours overnight.
 At this price point, no other hardwired or plug-in charger matches its raw speed.

 Build quality is solid.
 The NEMA 4-rated enclosure handles rain, snow, and dust, so you can mount it on an exterior wall or inside a garage without worry.
 The 24-foot cable is a meaningful advantage over the 18- or 20-foot cables on competing units like the Grizzl-E Classic or BougeRV Level 2.
 Cable management wraps neatly around the unit itself.